 - How does this arrangement work considering your children’s extracurricular activities and where each parent now resides?

-- How will this arrangement affect day to day activities such as getting the children to school?
+- How will this arrangement affect day-to-day activities such as getting the children to school?

-- What are each parents traditional holiday celebration habits?
+- What are each parent's traditional holiday celebration habits?

-- Do they involve significant travelling?
+- Do they involve significant traveling?

 - How can you ensure your children get to spend quality time with each parent during the holidays?

 Typically, you have two methods to formalize custody agreements: